jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 * If the o2 sensor indicates that we're rich or lean, then we wait for the timer to expire, and make the correction.
 * If the sensor indicates neither rich nor lean, then we wait for the timer to expire and neutralize the correction value (i.e. set it to 1x)

+We'll call the latter situation the *neutral condition*.

 In all cases, the relevant AFR condition must hold *continuously* for the whole timer period.
 If the condition changes before the timer expires, then the timer gets reset.

-And the timer periods are different for #1 and #2!
-For a rich/lean condition, the timer period is short, and for the "neither" i.e. neutral condition, it's long.
+And the timer periods are different for actions #1 and #2!
+For a rich/lean condition, the timer period is short, and for the neutral condition, it's long.
 That is, in order for the correction to be neutralized, the AFR must remain neither rich nor lean for a long time.
 But in order for a correction to take place, the AFR need only be rich or lean for a short time.
 (For definitions of "long" and "short", watch this space!)

-While the timer is counting down, whichever action was happening before simply continues.
-So if a correction was being applied, and now the condition has changed to not rich/not lean, and the long timer is counting down, the correction continues.
-This includes the continuous accumulation of small correction steps described earlier.
+While the timer is counting down, whichever action was happening before simply continues, with any new addition or subtraction based on the control strategy.

-But note also that when the correction is being calculated, no distinction is made between a rich condition, and a neutral condition.
+But note also that when the correction step is being calculated, no distinction is made between a *rich* condition, and a *neutral* condition.
 It's simply *lean* or *not-lean*.
-Therefore a neutral condition will generally provoke a correction in the lean direction, and thus it's unlikely that the timer for neutralizing the correction will go for long without being reset.
+Therefore a neutral condition will generally provoke a correction in the lean direction, and so it's unlikely that the timer for neutralizing the correction will go for long without being reset.

 Now we'll get into those stages one by one.